 Lupus—systemic lupus erythematosus (S.L.E.)—is a chronic and often disabling autoimmune disease.

-More than 1.5 million Americans, and millions more worldwide, have lupus.
+It has been estimated that 1.5 million Americans, and millions more worldwide, have lupus.

-Most are young women of childbearing age who suffer from such symptoms as intense fatigue and exhaustion, joint pains, thinking and memory problems, and skin rashes.
+Most are diagnosed as young women of childbearing age who suffer from such symptoms as intense fatigue and exhaustion, joint pains, thinking and memory problems, and skin rashes.
 Men, children, and older women get lupus too.
 Read more about who gets lupus

 No two cases of lupus are alike